 - Strain the custard onto a bowl to discard any solids that might've formed while cooking.

-- Add vanilla paste or extract and mix.
+- Add ½ teaspoon pure vanilla extract or paste and mix.

 - Transfer to the ice water bowl if using an inverted water bath (see Notes below), or cover the bowl with a piece of plastic on top that touches the whole surface.